Webinar instructions will be emailed before the date of the webinar.

 Mr. Degenhardt is an experienced counselor and litigator in the construction space.
 He provides ongoing representation for design professionals, general contractors, subcontractors, and owners in a wide range of public and private projects involving issues like contract negotiation, contract interpretation, construction change directives, damages for delay, defective construction, design errors, differing site conditions, and owner interference.

-Mr. Manion is co-founder of Manion Stigger, LLP, a law practice devoted to representing and advising construction professionals.
-Prior to his legal career, Mr. Manion. was educated as an engineer and worked in project management for an ENR 100 contractor.
+Prior to his legal career, Mr. Manion was educated as an engineer and worked in project management for an ENR 100 contractor.
 Before Manion Stigger, he was part of the national construction practice of an AMLAW 200 firm and a law clerk in the United States District Court.
 His three decades’ experience in construction includes prosecuting and defending large payment claims in a variety of construction contexts, drafting and negotiating hundreds of construction-related transactions, and working closely with clients to manage operational risk.
-Mr. Manion brings to each task the combined lessons of an engineering education, MBA education, project management background, experiences as an advocate.
-Manion Stigger represents general contractors, construction managers, design-builders, and specialty contractors throughout the United States.

 Vincent T. Pallaci

 Mr. Pallaci focuses his practice on complex construction, business and insurance litigation.
-He represents general contractors, developers, subcontractors, owners, construction managers, architects and engineers in a wide variety of disputes including defective construction, excavation and property damage litigation, delay, scope of work disputes, mechanic’s lien foreclosure and defense, defense of OSHA violations, ECB violations, construction license agreements, labor law claims and employment claims.
-Mr. Pallaci has successfully represented clients in arbitration and mediation as well as in state and federal litigation.
-His clients have ranged from small locally-owned businesses to nationally and internationally known members of the Fortune 1000 and S&P 500.
-Mr. Pallaci holds the highest possible “AV Preeminent” rating from Martindale Hubble, is recognized as a “Top Construction Attorney” by AVVO and has been recognized as a “rising star” by Super Lawyers magazine every year since 2012.
-In addition to his legal practice, Mr. Pallaci is a former chairman of the Nassau County Bar Association’s Construction Law Committee and has lectured and written more than 100 articles on construction law topics, including strategies for mitigating and avoiding loss and effective payment recovery options.
+He represents general contractors, developers, subcontractors, owners, construction managers, architects and engineers in a wide variety of disputes including defective construction, excavation and property damage litigation; delay, scope of work disputes; mechanic’s lien foreclosure and defense; defense of OSHA violations, ECB violations, construction license agreements; labor law claims and employment claims.
+He has successfully represented clients in arbitration and mediation as well as state and federal litigation.
+Mr. Pallaci is a Fellow in the Construction Lawyers Society of America and holds the highest possible “AV Preeminent” rating from Martindale Hubble.

 AIA Provider Statement: